-ART 496 Study Tour 1-3 cr.
+ART 496 Study Tour 1-6 cr.
 MSU faculty-led study trips to appropriate locations.
-Will include additional requirements beyond travel itself.
-May be repeated for credit up to 16 cr.
-Restricted to student with Junior or Senior status.
-Grading Basis S/U.
+The course requirements will include additional requirements beyond the travel itself and may be repeated for credit.

 ART 497 Art Internship 1-12 cr.
 This course is offered for variable credit.
 It is an internship in either of the following areas: Applied Art or Fine Art Studio Apprenticeship.
 A minimum of four clock- hours per credit hour per week.
 Prerequisites: Art or Multimedia majors and senior status or consent of instructor.
 Grading Basis: S/U. Repeatable for credit.